syncfusion-content/flutter-docs/Flutter/pdf/working-with-lists.md

 # Bullets and Lists in Flutter PDF

-The Syncfusion Flutter PDF allows you list the content in ordered and unordered list.
+The Syncfusion<sup>&reg;</sup> Flutter PDF allows you list the content in ordered and unordered list.
 The ordered list can be number or alphabets and the unordered list can be bullets, circles, and images.

 ## Adding an ordered list

-The Syncfusion Flutter PDF allows you to create an ordered list in the document.
+The Syncfusion<sup>&reg;</sup> Flutter PDF allows you to create an ordered list in the document.
 An ordered list is represented by the [`PdfOrderedList`](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfOrderedList-class.html) class.
 The following code snippet explains the same.

 {% highlight dart %}